-Making a Drupal website handle multiple languages might not seem too difficult; however, making sure all the modules work in harmony can be quite tricky.
-Not only do you need to install a large number of additional community modules, you often need to update existing modules and custom code as well.
+Making a Drupal website handle multiple languages might be easy in theory.
+You just translate the copy and you're good to go, right?
+Unfortunately, not so much.
+Making sure all the modules work in harmony can be trickier than expected.
+Depending on the CMS, you might need to install a large number of community modules or plugins in addition to updating existing modules and custom code.

 - Identifying what content needs translation and what does not.